Season 5: Episode 5: Pauline Marie Gairanod

 How did a LLM get hired at BigLaw in Germany?

-Pauline, a Philippines-trained M&A lawyer with five years of experience, was studying for her LLM at UPenn, when she began exploring opportunities in BigLaw in Europe.
-She reached out to a partner at the M&A group at Milbank in Germany.
-The partner soon responded and informed her that there was no openings at the M&A group.
-Pauline asked whether it’s possible to keep her resume on file in case there’s opening in other groups.
-She thought that was the end of the story.
-However, a few weeks later Pauline received an email from the partner mentioning a potential opening in the banking and finance group.
-After a few exploratory interviews, Milbank flew Pauline to Munich for the final round of in-person interview.
-The interview process lasted four days and took place just one week before the New York bar exam!
-Pauline was offered the job while she was at the airport waiting to board her flight back to the U.S. One week later, she took the New York bar exam, which she passed at her first attempt.
+Pauline, a Philippine-trained Corporate/M&A and Antitrust lawyer with five years of experience, was studying for her LLM at University of Pennsylvania when she began considering opportunities in BigLaw in Europe.
+She reached out to a partner in the Corporate/M&A practice group of Milbank in Germany with her resume and deal sheet (not realizing that cold-emailing is not as commonly done in Europe as it is in the US).
+The partner responded and informed her that there were no suitable openings in the practice group.
+Pauline appreciated that the partner took the time to carefully reply and asked whether it’s possible to keep her resume on file for any relevant opportunities in the firm.
+She thought that was the end of the story--however, a few weeks later, Pauline received an email from the partner about a potential opening in the banking and finance group.
+After a few exploratory interviews, Milbank flew Pauline to Munich for the final in-person interview.
+Pauline took a four-day trip to Germany for the interview, just one week before the New York bar exam!
+Pauline was offered the job over the phone while en route to the airport forher flight back to the US.
+One week later, she took the New York bar exam, which she passed on her first attempt.

-I’m so grateful that Pauline reached out to me with this touching message.
-To quote her, “while my team is great, there were many days when I felt very lonely, very different and very scared.
-The (Master of Laws) Interviews assured me that other people have done the same and thrived, and that in an increasingly globalized professional landscape it just takes time but I will find my place.
-It helped me feel less alone.”
+I’m so grateful that Pauline reached out to me with this touching message: “While my team is great, there were many days when I felt very lonely, very different and very scared.
+The (Master of Laws) Interviews assured me that other people have done the same and thrived, and that in an increasingly globalized professional landscape, it just takes time, but I will find my place.
+They helped me feel less alone.”
 Pauline is one of the reasons I continue searching for stories like hers for our cohort of internationally trained lawyers around the world!

 Pauline’s story is full of gems.
-She shared an insightful Harvard Business Review article her friends kept forwarding to her about the cultural nuances in international negotiation; and a funny story about why her client asked for “fabric softener” (or “weichmacher”) during a negotiation.
+She shared an insightful Harvard Business Review article her friends were forwarding to her about the cultural nuances in international negotiations; and a funny story about thinking a client had asked for “fabric softener” (or “weichmacher”).

 Check out the FREE LinkedIn Master of Laws Interviews newsletter.